gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 ### Camera Detection

-The first thing that I decided to do was to get the input from the user: detecting a laser shot on the wall.
+The first thing that I decided to build was a way to get the input from the user: detecting a laser shot on the wall.
-I chose to do that first because it was the thing that I was the least confident about, so I would not waste time on the other things if I could not build the detection.
+I chose to do that first because it was the thing that I was the least confident about, so I would not waste time on the other things if I could not even build the detection.

 I decided to build a proof of concept where the goal was to record a laser shot and display the impact on the wall where it landed.
 I also wanted to try the user interface interaction by shooting on buttons.
 Therefore, I had three things to build in order to test if I was really qualified to build this project:

 1. A plain laser detection on the wall with a simple webcam